lukekarrys/resume/src/resume.md

 - Managed a team creating front-end templates for a large stable of MVC data driven sites
 - Worked as a team member writing full stack code (PHP, HTML, CSS, JS) for MVC websites
-- Wrote custom tooling to ease developer experience in writing, managing, and deploying many concurrent projects
+- Wrote custom tooling to ease developer experience in writing, managing, and deploying projects
 - Developed game logic AS3 classes, PHP and JS to create a isometric Flash games for deployment to Facebook

 ### Web Developer – Mosaic Team – Dec 2008-Feb 2010